Restaurants, shops and shopping centres, businesses and services, parks, walks and trails, some accommodation.

 Transport: To get to the area from OR Tambo International Airport (Johannesburg International), catch the Magic Bus or the Gautrain and a feeder bus.
 From central Johannesburg, unless you have a car, catch a minibus-taxi from Central Johannesburg to Morningside, Sandton.
 From 7 June 2012 you can catch the Gautrain from central Johannesburg (Park Station) to Sandton, and then take a Gautrain bus to your destination.

-These are not in the area, but we've found them useful to know about:
+These are not in a specific centre in the area, but we've found them useful to know about:

 More Links to Pages on this Site

-Best Way to eat a Mango, Sandspruit Hiking Trail, Ernest Ullmann Park Recreation Centre, All our rooms (none to let at present), Apartment (NOT available at present) details and photos, PAIA Section 51 Manual (boring!)
+Best Way to eat a Mango, Sandspruit Hiking Trail, Ernest Ullmann Park Recreation Centre, All our Rooms (2 To Let NOW), Apartment To Let Sept 2019 (details and photos), PAIA Section 51 Manual (boring!)

 We do not participate in link exchanges.
 This includes "triangular" link exchanges and other linking schemes.
 ALL link exchange requests will be deleted without reply.